Jolanrensen/KHomeAssistant/README.md

 Attributes in KHomeAssistant are cached and updated when state changes occur, meaning they should always be up to date.
 If the cache has not been updated in a while it will fully refresh it.

+If you want to take a look at the current state / attributes of an entity, simply print it.
+The `toString` method of an entity is very powerful.

 ###Listeners
 An important part of automations is being able to react to state- or attribute changes.